-Stand up paddle surfing (SUP), or in the Hawaiian language Hoe he’e nalu, is an emerging global sport with a Hawaiian heritage.
-It is an ancient form of surfing that allows for a great view on the incoming sets of waves and makes catching a wave easy.
+Stand up paddle surfing is often abbreviated to “SUP”, and is called Hoe he’e nalu in the Hawaiian language.
+SUP is an emerging global sport with a Hawaiian heritage.
+It is an ancient form of surfing that allows for a good view on the incoming sets of waves and makes catching a wave easy.

 Renting a SUP board on the Big Island

 If you want to rent a SUP board on the Big Island, your choices are still somewhat limited.
 There are a few surf shops on the island that also rent SUP boards, and that can provide you with lessons and instruction.

 Hilo SUP rentals

 In Hilo, Hulakai (website) is a local company owned by Jun and Sarah.
 They offer SUP rentals on a daily basis and SUP lessons on an hourly basis.
 You can find them at 284 Kamehameha Avenue in Hilo, or reach them by phone at (808) 933-4852.
 Note that the lessons need to be reserved ahead of time.